-Once snorkel group one returned and put away their things it was time for lunch.
-Brahm had made a whole bowl full of falafels and we excitedly scarfed them down.
-Following lunch we piled into the salon for leadership class taught by Ash.
+Once snorkel group one returned and put away their things, it was time for lunch.
+Brahm had made a whole bowl full of falafels, and we excitedly scarfed them down.
+Following lunch, we piled into the salon for leadership class taught by Ash.
 We did a “pulse check” where we wrote down how we were feeling about our Seamester experience so far.
-Ash then suprised us with a very intensive leadership activity; a siesta!
+Ash then surprised us with a very intensive leadership activity; a siesta!
 We all dispersed to either nap or go chillax on deck for the next hour before snorkel group two headed off to do their share in exploring the bat cave.
-After they returned we all helped Sam unload provisions and then I was awoken from my slumber so snorkel group two and I could finish Lord of the Rings.
-Once we concluded, we stayed in the salon as Brahm, Ash and I started making Arepas and Keaton started telling tales of what she would do if the ship was ever boarded by unwelcome guests, or Orlando Bloom?
+After they returned, we all helped Sam unload provisions, and then I was awoken from my slumber so snorkel group two and I could finish Lord of the Rings.
+Once we concluded, we stayed in the salon as Brahm, Ash, and I started making Arepas, and Keaton started telling tales of what she would do if the ship was ever boarded by unwelcome guests or Orlando Bloom?
 There is a method to her madness that only she knows, but it’s damn well entertaining.

 Today was a very solid day, filled with many fun activities and fun times with the crew.

 Picture 1: Brahm making breakfast (he will smile one day)

 Picture 2: The solemn faces of the dishy pit as pots and pans start piling high

 Picture 3: Katie in the bat cave

 Picture 5: Snorkel group 2 and I watching Lord of the Rings

 via Dominica, The Grenadines, Martinique, St. Barts